If you want to take a photo but you have your hands full, use your iPhone photo timer.

 This function is especially useful when you have to get in the frame for a portrait.
 Since it’s in a fixed position, it won’t follow your movements and focus on the wrong area.

 But pre-focusing doesn’t apply only to portraits.
-It’s also useful when taking photos of landscapes and non-moving objects.
+It’s also useful when and non-moving objects.

 Remember that you use your timer so you don’t have to touch it to take photos.
 So select a focus area before shooting so you don’t have to touch it once the camera goes off.